 “Men, Woman and Children, as near as can be computed, perish’d in the Flames, some had their legs, some their Hands, and some their Heads burnt off, and others burnt to Ashes. … They are taking the Bodies out of the Ruins.”

-The fire was so devastating newspapers reported that it was “melancholy” work for relatives and families to find and remove the mangled and burnt bodies of their loved ones.
+The fire was so devastating journalists reported that it was “melancholy” work for relatives and families to find and remove the mangled and burnt bodies of their loved ones.
 This was noted in the following account:

 “The heart-rending scene at day-break on the morning after the fire was indescribable.
 The relations of the unhappy sufferers flocking thither to find and own the bodies, some of their husbands, some of wives, parents, or children, for there was scarcely a family in the town but had lost some member of it; and the difficulty of identifying them was great.”